 Types of Cover Letters With Samples

 When you are job hunting, it's important to choose the appropriate cover letter for the letter's goal.
 There are different types of cover letters you can use depending on the circumstances.
 These are the most common types: job application letters, cold contact cover letters, email cover letters, referral cover letters, letters of interest, networking, and value proposition letters.

 The cover letter you use will be determined by whether you are applying directly for a job, mentioning a referral, inquiring about unadvertised openings, or simply seeking job search help from individuals in your professional network.

 Be sure to choose a type of cover letter that reflects how you are applying for the job or the type of job search help you are requesting.

 Hiring managers can recognize when an applicant’s cover letter is a generic one that they have used to apply for multiple positions.
 Such cover letters, which show a lack of care or interest in a company, could result in your resume being passed by without a glance.

 Types of Cover Letters

-- Application Letter.
-An application letter is written to apply for a specific job opening.
+- Application Letter: An application letter is written to apply for a specific job opening.
 This is a traditional cover letter that is sent with a resume to apply for a job.

-- Referral Cover Letter.
-A referral cover letter mentions the name of a person who has referred you to a job.
+- Referral Cover Letter: A referral cover letter mentions the name of a person who has referred you to a job.
 This can be a great way to gain an employer’s interest, particularly if the individual providing the referral is known to the company you are interested in working for.

-- Letter of Interest.
-A letter of interest, also known as a prospecting letter, inquires about possible job openings at a particular company.
-See sample letters of interest.
+- Letter of Interest: A letter of interest, also known as a prospecting letter, inquires about possible job openings at a particular company.

-- Networking Letter.
-Networking letters request job search advice and assistance.
+- Networking Letter: Networking letters request job search advice and assistance.
 These can be addressed to colleagues, to individuals you have met at professional conferences or other industry events, or to people to whom you connected through professional social networking sites like LinkedIn.
-See sample networking letters.